navanchauhan/Malaria-Detection/README.md

 * J.A.
 Quinn, A. Andama, I. Munabi, F.N.
 Kiwanuka.
 Automated Blood Smear Analysis for Mobile Malaria Diagnosis.
 Chapter in Mobile Point-of-Care Monitors and Diagnostic Device Design, eds.
 W. Karlen and K. Iniewski, CRC Press, 2014.

-*No code was used from the above two papers*
+*No code was used from the above two papers.*